 How to get your IP Address on Ubuntu

-In this guide, we will be showing you how to get both the local and external IP address on the Ubuntu operating system.
+In this guide, we will be showing you how to get your local and external IP address on the Ubuntu operating system.

 Ubuntu Get IP Address